united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/_index.md

 the interconnection of data sources, storage, monitoring, and analysis solutions.
 It comprises three key components:

-- **Data Connectivity**: This layer is essential for linking various data sources to the UMH, enabling seamless integration and data flow.
+- **Data Connectivity**: Facilitates the integration of diverse data sources into UMH, enabling uninterrupted data exchange.
-- **Unified Namespace (UNS)**: The UNS plays a pivotal role in sharing and translating data within UMH.
-It connects every layer of the automation pyramid to the UNS, integrating additional data sources beyond the traditional automation pyramid.
+- **Unified Namespace (UNS)**: Centralizes and standardizes data within UMH into a cohesive model, by linking each layer of the ISA-95 automation pyramid to the UNS and assimilating non-traditional data sources.
-  This ensures that data is not only shared but also standardized into a cohesive model.
-- **Historian**: A critical component for data storage, the Historian facilitates both real-time and historical analytics.
-It is based on TimescaleDB, which combines PostgreSQL with time-series data storage capabilities.
-All data in the UNS is automatically stored in TimescaleDB and made accessible through Grafana for advanced analytics and visualization.
+- **Historian**: Stores data in TimescaleDB, a PostgreSQL-based time-series database, allowing real-time and historical data analysis through Grafana or other tools.

 The UMH Data Infrastructure leverages Industrial IoT to expand the ISA95 Automation Pyramid, enabling high-speed data processing using systems like Kafka.
 It enhances